 What makes it unique: Anchovies, capers

-All these sauces are great as condiments to grilled meats and fish, spooned over vegetables, stirred into potato salad, or served as dips.
+All these herb sauces are great as condiments for grilled meats and fish, spooned over vegetables, stirred into potato salad, or served as dips.
 Once you have one (or more!) of them around, you’ll find countless other ways to enjoy them.